fuadraharjo/PowerBI-Projects/pizza-restaurant/README.md

 The sample dashboard can be seen in `Dashboard-pizza-restaurant.png`

-You can use freely the excel file that have made the dashboard
+You can use freely the PowerBI file that have made the dashboard

 The explanation of the dashboard: